-Accomplishments: In fiscal year 2003 a request was presented to the Mesa State Foundation, and the Foundation declined to participate.
+Accomplishments: In fiscal year 2003 a request was presented to the Mesa State Foundation and the Foundation declined to participate.
 A second request will be presented in fiscal year 2004. - Encourage the development community to incorporate multi-family units in the neighborhoods rather than clustering all of them in "projects".
-Accomplishments: See Grand Valley Housing Coalition activities in the first bullet above - Enlist the involvement of the Grand Junction Chamber of Commerce and Club 20 in the effort to increase the inventory of affordable housing. - Reevaluate the applicability of initiating a Community Land Trust as one element of a comprehensive, affordable housing plan. - Grand Junction Housing Authority should increase the supply of rental housing by: Acquiring existing units to preserve their affordability; participating in new development with private developers; facilitating the development of a tax credit property; and proceeding with its planned development of the Linden Property.
-Accomplishments: The Housing Authority in fiscal year 2003 considered but did not complete the acquisition of five existing multifamily housing developments due to lack of funds and/or lack of operational feasibility.
-GJHA will partner with a private developer when a feasible partnership can be negotiated.
-GJHA began predevelopment activities leading to the new construction of 92 units of affordable housing on its Linden property; Low Income Tax Credits are the primary funding source.
+Accomplishments: See Grand Valley Housing Coalition activities in the first bullet above. - Enlist the involvement of the Grand Junction Chamber of Commerce and Club 20 in the effort to increase the inventory of affordable housing.

+The Grand Junction Housing Authority is an active member of the Grand Junction Chamber of Commerce and is a Club 20 member.

+• Reevaluate the applicability of initiating a Community Land Trust as one element of a comprehensive, affordable housing plan.

+- by: Acquiring existing units to preserve their affordability; participating in new development with private developers; facilitating the development of a tax credit property; and proceeding with its planned development of the Linden Property.

-- Grand Junction Housing Authority should create additional resources by: Seeking additional local grant funding to leverage state and federal affordable housing grant funds; proceeding with its planned sale of commercial property on Pitkin Avenue; considering the refinance of the Walnut Park Apartments; considering the utilization of the City of Grand Junction's Private Activity Bond Authority; advertising and accepting donated land / buildings to be used for housing or to be sold to create resources for housing; and strengthen working relationships with local key institutions such as Habitat for Humanity and Housing Resources of Western Colorado (former Energy Office).
-Accomplishments: See Grand Valley Housing Coalition activities regarding local dedicated funds in the first bullet above; the commercial property on Pitkin Avenue was sold; see Private Activity Bond comments above; the Housing Authority is strengthening working relationships with local key housing development institutions through the membership and work of the Grand Valley Housing Coalition (membership includes Habitat for Humanity and Housing Resources of Western Colorado). - Grand Junction Housing Authority should increase and maintain public awareness about the need for affordable housing by: Taking the lead on a community education campaign about the need for and benefits of affordable housing; and continue to monitor the market conditions and repeat the Needs Assessment methodology to track progress over time, and share these results with the larger community.
+Accomplishments: The Housing Authority in fiscal year 2004 considered but did not complete the acquisition of three existing multifamily housing developments due to lack of funds and/or lack of operational feasibility.
+Though GJHA is the developer of its Linden Pointe development, GJHA will partner with a private developer when a feasible partnership can be negotiated.
+GJHA closed the financing and began the new construction of Linden Pointe, a 92 Low Income Tax Credits development. - Grand Junction Housing Authority should create additional resources by: Seeking additional local grant funding to leverage state and federal affordable housing grant funds; proceeding with its planned sale of commercial property on Pitkin Avenue; considering the refinance of the Walnut Park Apartments; considering the utilization of the City of Grand Junction's Private Activity Bond Authority; advertising and accepting donated land / buildings to be used for housing or to be sold to create resources for housing; and strengthen working relationships with local key institutions such as Habitat for Humanity and Housing Resources of Western Colorado (former Energy Office).
+Accomplishments: See Grand Valley Housing Coalition activities regarding local dedicated funds in the first bullet above; the commercial property on Pitkin Avenue was sold in fiscal year 2003; see Private Activity Bond comments above; the Housing Authority is strengthening working relationships with local key housing development institutions through the membership and work of the Grand Valley Housing Coalition (membership includes Habitat for Humanity, Housing Resources of Western Colorado, and Rocky Mountain Mutual Housing). - Grand Junction Housing Authority should increase and maintain public awareness about the need for affordable housing by: Taking the lead on a community education campaign about the need for and benefits of affordable housing; and continue to monitor the market conditions and repeat the Needs Assessment methodology to track progress over time, and share these results with the larger community.